 Opticalm requires all clients who come in for a Visual Stress assessment to have undergone a detailed optometric evaluation within the past year and to be wearing comfortably their new vision prescription.

 If you are not wearing the correct prescription in your glasses (uncorrected refractive error), you might experience symptoms similar to Visual Stress.
 If your eyes have problems aligning visual images (binocular instability), you may also experience Visual Stress-like symptoms.
 The perceptual illusions caused by Visual Stress may increase difficulties with accommodation and vergence.
 These difficulties can sometimes be reduced when coloured filters are used.

 The need to provide a low plus (hyperopic) prescription to relax the eyes may not be necessary when the visual system is calmed with precision coloured filters.

-Investigating for visual stress is not part of a routine optometric examination.
-Therefore, if symptoms persist after conventional vision care, it is advised to get an assessment for visual stress.
+Investigating for Visual Stress is not part of a routine optometric examination.
+Therefore, if symptoms persist after conventional vision care, it is advised to get a Visual Stress assessment.